0day-ci/linux/Documentation/userspace-api/media/v4l/pixfmt-yuv-planar.rst

 tiles linearly in memory.
 The line stride and image height must be aligned to a multiple of 32.
 The layouts of the luma and chroma planes are identical.

+``V4L2_PIX_FMT_NV12MT_8L128`` is similar to ``V4L2_PIX_FMT_NV12M`` but stores pixel in 2D 8x128 tiles, and stores tiles linearly in memory.
+The image height must be aligned to a multiple of 128.
+The layouts of the luma and chroma planes are identical.

+``V4L2_PIX_FMT_NV12MT_10BE_8L128`` is similar to ``V4L2_PIX_FMT_NV12M`` but stores 10 bits pixel in 2D 8x128 tiles, and stores tiles linearly in memory. the data is arranged at the big end.
+The image height must be aligned to a multiple of 128.
+The layouts of the luma and chroma planes are identical.
+Note the tile size is 8bytes multiplied by 128 bytes, it means that the low bits and high bits of one pixel may be in differnt tiles.

 .. _nv12mt: